josephine-mattina/arcade-game/README.md

 ## Project Purpose

-This game was built for the Udacity Front End Developer Nanodegree.
+This game was built for the Udacity Front End Web Developer Nanodegree.
 Its purpose is to demonstrate the use of object-orientated Javascript to create and manage the game features.

 ## Load the game